SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

     * The goal is for this to be a core ability early on, and act as filler for when you have a safe moment in later game
 * First Ability Alternate (not related to first ability but each class has only 2 ability slots)
   * A cycling toggle ability to convert minion slots into sentry slots at a 2:1 ratio (use multiple times to select number of slots to convert)
+  * This will allow players to build around sentries while wearing the standard minion armor if they so choose
 * Second Ability: Command
   * commands all minions to switch to the target nearest the cursor (some mod minion's AIs might not obey this)
 * Second Ability Alternate: Recall